 Traditional Database Challenges

-To be brief traditional databases present the following issues:
+To be brief, using traditional databases results in the following issues:

 - Inability to scale.